gajulayeswanthi/yeshu-s-calculator/README.md

-calculator
+CALCULATOR App
 <br>
 How to run it:
 <br>
     - Install Java
-- <br>
     - Run using: `java -jar "yeshu's calculator.jar